MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

 We encourage you to update to the most [recent version](/visualstudio/releasenotes/vs2017-relnotes/) of Visual Studio 2017 so that you always get the latest features, fixes, and improvements.

-And if you'd like to try out our newest version, consider downloading [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=button+cta&utm_content=download+vs2019) instead.
+And if you'd like to try out our newest version, consider downloading and installing [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=button+cta&utm_content=download+vs2019) instead.

 > [!IMPORTANT]
 > You must log on with an account that has administrative permissions to install, update, or modify Visual Studio.
 For more information, see [User Permissions and Visual Studio](../ide/user-permissions-and-visual-studio.md).